RobertYoung/angular-bootstrap-feedback/README.md

 |screenshotTaken|Fired when a user takes a screenshot|
 |highlightDrawn|Fired when the user draws a highlight square|
 |modalDismissed|Fired when the modal is dismissed|

+# Contributing

+Pull requests and issues are welcome.